 The first state of this map is dated 1626, but it as published in 1627 as part of Speed's atlas, A Prospect of the most Famous Parts of the World.
 The map is known to have four distinct states.
-The present example represents the fourth state and was part of the final edition of Speed's atlas, published in 1676.
+The present example is a first state; George Humble's imprint is located near the figure of Aire.